 This chapter in the book talks about how much God cares about Justice (Deut 16:20, Deut 27:10, Ps 103:6, Isa 28:17, Jer 9:24.
 Amos 5:24, Luke 18:7, Rom 3:25) and how important our sense of justice is tied to our kids developing faith that will last.
 According to the authors, the term justice in the Bible is closely linked to the term “shalom” or peace.
 Peace with self, peace with others, peace with God, peace with creation.
 (Check out this Bible Project video on the word Shalom).

-They (the authors) talk about the difference between serving and justice.
-Serving is giving a thirsty person a drink (which at times this is all we can do), but justice goes a bit deeper.
-Justice is trying to understand why this thirsty person doesn’t have or can’t get a drink in the first place and working to help them be in a position to give a drink to other thirsty people.
-Justice absolutely takes work, but practicing it can really lead to some deep transformation in the lives of our kids.
+The authors talk about the difference between serving and justice.
+Serving is giving a thirsty person a drink (which, at times, is all we can do), but justice goes a bit deeper.
+Justice is trying to understand why this thirsty person doesn’t have or can’t get a drink in the first place and is working to help them be in a position to give a drink to other thirsty people.
+Justice takes work, but practicing it can lead to some profound transformation in the lives of our kids.

 When a concern for justice sticks (sticky justice) it can lead to “sticky faith”.